yracine/device-type.myecobee/README.md

 c) Hit the "From Code" tab on the left corner

-d) Copy and paste the code from ecobee.devicetype.groovy under
+d) Copy and paste the code  (you can use the 'raw' button to avoid 'forking' the code) under

 https://github.com/yracine/device-type.myecobee/blob/master/myecobee-devicetype.groovy